Conceptual Foundations of Epidemiologic Study Design and Analysis

 Part of training component

 The course is part of training component in the PhD program at the Faculty of Medicine and recommended for candidates associated with CISMAC's graduate school.

 The course qualify for 2 (reading and participation, no exam) or 5 ECTs (reading, participation and exam)

-Will be released spring 2020
+Will be released closer to course dates.

 Note that there will be a maximum number of participants.
 If the course is overbooked, priority will be given to applicants who are affiliated with CISMAC, Norwegian Research School of Global Health and EPINOR